 BRJ Senior Track

-The BRJ offers senior track sessions most Wednesdays at the St Ivo Outdoor Centre.
-All members are welcome to try a couple of sessions before you commit to a track pass.
-The track pass entitles you to attend all of the senior track sessions for the membership year, or part there of.
+BRJ offers senior track sessions most Wednesdays at the St Ivo Outdoor Centre.
+Members can pay individually to join track sessions, or purchase a track pass covering attendance at all of the senior track sessions for the membership year.

 Track sessions provide an opportunity to introduce speed and intensity to your training.
 The sessions are devoted to short, repeated drills with periods of recovery.
 Sprinters and middle-distance runners rely on track training, but it has a lot to offer those who run longer distances.
 Bob Glover says in, ‘The Runners’ Handbook.’